Sheep 101 logo

 Sulfa drug

-Sulfa drug for treating
+Sulfa drug (Rx)

 Oral dosing syringes